-We maintain disclosure controls and procedures as defined in Rules 13a-15(e) and 15d-15(e) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") that are designed to ensure that the information required to be disclosed in our reports filed or submitted to the SEC under the Exchange Act is recorded, processed, summarized and reported within the time periods specified by the SEC's rules and forms, and that information is accumulated and communicated to management, including the principal executive officer (our Chief Executive Officer) and principal financial officer (our Chief Financial Officer) as appropriate, to allow timely decisions regarding required disclosures.
-Our Chief Executive Officer (our "CEO") and Chief Financial Officer (our "CFO") evaluated the effectiveness of our disclosure controls and procedures as of December 31, 2023.
+We maintain disclosure controls and procedures as defined in Rules 13a-15(e) and 15d-15(e) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") that are designed to ensure that the information required to be disclosed in our reports filed or submitted to the SEC under the Exchange Act is recorded, processed, summarized and reported within the time periods specified by the SEC's rules and forms, and that information is accumulated and communicated to management, including the principal executive officer (our Chief Executive Officer) and principal financial officer (our "CEO") and Chief Financial Officer (our "CFO") evaluated the effectiveness of our disclosure controls and procedures as of December 31, 2023.
 Based on that evaluation, our CEO and CFO concluded that, as of the end of the period covered by this Report, the Company's disclosure controls and procedures were effective.